Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 • the blanket should be light and not hot.

-It is better to choose clothes for sleep not synthetic, but cotton.
+It is better to choose cotton, not synthetic, sleepwear.
 It should have good absorbent properties and easily conduct heat.

-The air temperature in the room intended for sleeping should be between 16 - 21 degrees!
+The air temperature in a room intended for sleeping should be between 16 and 21 degrees!

-Eating food at night that promotes vasodilation and increased blood flow can simply cause night sweats in men.
+Eating food at night that helps dilate blood vessels and increase blood flow can easily cause night sweats in men.
 What are these products?

 • spicy seasonings;